-The General Assembly of Maryland granted a Charter to the College in 1868, giving the Trustees power to hold property, elect a Faculty and confer degrees "in any of the arts, sciences and liberal professions to which persons are usually admitted in any other Colleges or Universities in America."
+The General Assembly of Maryland granted a Charter to the College in 1868, giving the Trustees power to hold property, elect a Faculty and confer degrees "in any of the arts, sciences and liberal professions to which persons are usually admitted in any other Colleges or Universities in America".

 Further recognition of the College as one of its important agencies for higher education was given when the General Assembly in 1878 assigned to it a number of the free scholarships which had been founded some years before for the education of those intending to teach in the Public Schools of the State.
-For the better preparation of such students the College has established a course in Pedagogy.
+For the better preparation of such students the College has established a course in Pedagogy; and those completing this course receive a Certificate from the State Board of Education, authorizing them to teach in any of the Elementary and High Schools of the State.
 In this sense, therefore, the College is a State institution; but its hospitality has been extended as well to those who come from many other States.
 During the last twenty years the College has maintained a steady advance in all directions.
 This might almost be called the "Building Era."
 Whereas, up to 1886, it had erected but three buildings, costing altogether less than \$30,000; it has since that time erected nineteen buildings, costing Three Hundred Thousand dollars, including equipment and apparatus.

 Western Maryland College came in with the advent of modern educational ideas, and, unhampered by traditions, it has been free to build for the present and the future.
-14 [1909